karthikzzzzzzz/KarryBot-The-Grammar-Checker/README.md

 # The Grammer Check

-A React + FastAPI application for managing and processing thesis-related tasks.
+A React + FastAPI application for managing and processing grammar check-related tasks.
 This project features a frontend built with React and a backend powered by FastAPI.

 You can see the UI at - https://karrygrammer-check.netlify.app/